SenseStageTeam/sensestage_documentation/_minibee/expansion-boards.md

 ---
 title: Expansion boards
 summary: There are various expansion boards for the MiniBee.
-This page gives an overview of which ones are available and for what they can be used.
+Here is an overview of which ones are available and for what they can be used.
-layout: documentation
+layout: subcategory_overview
 type: overview
 date: 2017-02-06
 category: hardware
 subcategory: expansion
-tags:
-    - todo
 ---

-# TODO

-- include overview of expansion boards